 Conflicts of interest (COIs) are inherent in collaborations between the university and companies in which an investigator has Significant Financial Interests (SFIs).
 COIs may arise when a university employee with significant financial interests in a company (ownership or other) engages in either the company or the university side of the research.
-Inherent COI concerns include:
+Inherent COI concerns are:

-- The potential for the research to be viewed as biased or not objective since the investigator may have financial benefit from the outcome of the research due to their relationship with the company and/or intellectual property resulting from the research for which the company would be a likely commercial vehicle; - The potential for the PI to use university space, personnel and resources to benefit the company portion of the research; and - The potential for the blurring of the non-profit/for-profit boundary, in that the tax-exempt facilities could be used in a way that competitively advantages the for-profit company.
+- The potential for the research to be viewed as biased or not objective since the investigator may have financial benefit from the outcome of the research due to their interests in/relationship with the company, as well as intellectual property resulting from the research for which the company would be a likely commercial vehicle; - The potential for the PI to use university space, personnel and resources to benefit the company portion of the research; and - The potential for the blurring of the non-profit/for-profit boundary, in that the tax-exempt facilities could be used in a way that competitively advantages the for-profit company.

 Investigators should disclose fully and timely to the university any and all equity interests in non-publicly traded entities, such as start-up companies, as well as disclose any other financial interests meeting the disclosure threshold for SFIs.
-Equity interests in non-publicly traded entities, even with zero or unknown monetary value must be disclosed.
+Equity interests in non-publicly traded entities, even if worth nothing or for which the value is unknown, are required to be disclosed.

-These disclosures facilitate the research-related COI review process, in which external interests and relationships of university investigators are assessed to determine whether or not they create an actual or perceived bias in the design, conduct, or reporting of their research.
+These disclosures facilitate the research-related COI review process, in which external interests and relationships of university investigators are assessed to determine whether or not they could relate to and impact or bias any research activity in which one is engaged.